broadinstitute/gnomad-browser/browser/help/topics/constraint.md

 #### Observed variant count

-The observed variant count is the number of unique single nucleotide variants in the canonical transcript of each gene with 123 or fewer alternative alleles (minor allele frequency < 0.1%).
+The observed variant count is the number of unique single nucleotide variants in the transcript with 123 or fewer alternative alleles (minor allele frequency < 0.1%).
 Variants in exons with a median depth < 1 were removed from the total counts.

 #### Expected variant count